jimsmith/k8s-workshop/exercises/03-Pods/README.md

-Start a pod from a manfist
+Start a pod from a manifest
 ```bash
 kubectl apply -f single-pod-nginx.yaml
 ```